Updated on 4/15/2019

 Tort reforms have been instituted in 33 states to address the growing costs of medical malpractice insurance and claims, especially since the 1990s.
+This influences the average cost of medical malpractice insurance by state.
 One area of tort reform that has received significant attention is non-economic damage caps in medical malpractice claims.

 Once caps are overturned, medical malpractice costs tend to drop.
 However, states have differing results with this practice.
 Texas, Florida and Ohio all saw their medical malpractice costs decline after instituting caps.
 Louisiana and Massachusetts also have caps but continue to have high medical malpractice costs.

 Not all tort reform laws have the same results.
 The states that have changed their tort laws changed them in different ways.
 For instance, some have more robust tort laws that place low caps on damages, while other states that instituted changes may still have high caps or only placed them on specific instances, such as wrongful death.

 States with robust tort reform laws like West Virginia, Massachusetts or New Mexico still had high per-capita medical malpractice costs while states like Minnesota, Vermont and Alabama have low medical malpractice costs, even though they have never enacted tort reform.
 Alabama did pass some reforms, but the Alabama Supreme Court ruled that the changes were unconstitutional.
 The state still has a $1M cap on wrongful death suits.

 Yet the question of whether tort reform has a dramatic impact on reducing medical malpractice costs, and thus the overall cost of healthcare, is still open since the cost of medical malpractice contributes only about 1 percent of the overall cost of medical care in the United States.

 8. Policy Limits